 The answer is “Yes.”
 All cancers are curable if diagnosed early enough.
 This is the rationale for diagnostic tests (such as mammograms, colonoscopies and Pap smear testing).
 If tumours are detected early, they appear to be smaller; in reaction to chemotherapy or radiation therapy, they are either easier to remove surgically or more likely to shrink.
 It can be eliminated by surgery when cancer is localized, but in most cases, it is almost impossible to detect cancer at such an early stage.
 Early detection is indeed the secret to surviving cancer of any kind.

 In the last 50 years, cancer diagnosis and care have come a long way.
 Today we are able to treat and cure many forms of cancer; however, it is clear that these cancers need to be identified early.
 More than 7 out of 10 kids have cancer cured.
 With current therapies, testicular cancer, Hodgkin's lymphoma and other forms of leukaemia can all be treated in adults.
 Many of the skin tumours are surgically treated.
 In addition, radiotherapy treats several cases of thyroid cancer and laryngeal cancer.
 Many other cancers are also cured if found early enough-for example, 75% of breast cancers are found early.
 There is of course a long way to go before we can cure most cancers.

+Some cancers have high levels of survival when diagnosed early.
+There are six highly treatable cancers breast, skin (nonmelanomas), colon, prostate, testes, and cervix cancers, among others.
+Most of the childhood malignancies (both hematolymphoid and solid) are curable.
+Breast cancer is the most common non-skin cancer among women as one out of every eight women in her lifetime will be identified.
+For women whose breast cancer is diagnosed when still in localized form have a 5-year survival rate of 98 per cent compared to a 72 per cent Stage III survival rate and just 22 per cent Stage IV survival rate.
 Skin cancer (basal cell carcinoma and squamous cell carcinoma) is the most common type of all human cancers, and if detected early, skin cancer can be treated at almost 100 per cent.
 Similarly, diagnosing cervical cancer when lesions are precancerous leads to a survival rate of approximately 100 per cent, but the rate decreases to only 32 per cent if diagnosed in stage III and 16 per cent if diagnosed in stage IV.
 Testicular cancer can be treated in 99 per cent of the time when found early, but and 73 per cent are cancer-free after 5 years if diagnosed in advanced stages.
 Similarly, when colon cancer is identified early, the 5-year survival rate is 90%, but only 39% of cases are diagnosed before cancer has begun to spread.

 According to the Surveillance, Epidemiology and End Results Program, if prostate cancer is diagnosed at times where the disease is limited to the prostate gland (Stage I and II), it is 98 per cent survivable for 5 years or more.
 If diagnosed at Stage IV, the survival rate decreases to around 28 per cent.